Expert Excavator Grading Techniques, “Like a knife through butter”

 When Randy Ellis and his wife, Trisha, prepared to build a home on the family’s ranch, he was shocked at the price to purchase 300 loads of dirt for the pad.
 Instead of paying for the material, Ellis bought a dump truck and a rubber-tire backhoe, dug a pond on his property and used the dirt for the house pad.

-While he didn’t realize it at the time, this was the origin of what today is a successful earthwork and pipeline business, R&T Ellis, Inc.
+While he didn’t realize it at the time, this was the origin of what today is a successful earthwork and pipeline business, R&T Ellis, Inc. More than a year ago, R&T Ellis purchased its first Komatsu excavator, an intelligent Machine Control PC490LCi-11.

 “We already had used Topcon aftermarket GPS, so I liked that Komatsu integrated it into its intelligent Machine Control products,” said Ellis.
 “It saves us time and money by eliminating the need to put up and take down the masts, and we no longer worry about them getting damaged or stolen.”